dennislopes/df-experiments/README.md

 **Example:**
 *./generateRanking.sh* Csv
 	- Files will be generated on the . folder
+	- Coverage and Subsumption folders are expected to be on */PPgSI/df-experiments/dataflow* folder
 - **get_buggy_lines.sh** (https://github.com/icst2021satool/probabilistic-coupling-experiment): script reused from the probabilistic-coupling-experiment that, for each defects4j project version, generate a file with the bug lines and the code snippet of this line
 **Usage:**
 *get_buggy_lines.sh* <project_id> <bug_id> <out_dir>